 Pleasant during the day (15ºC to 20ºC) with cold nights (-5ºC to 10ºC).

 In Johannesburg we stay at a luxury hotel.
-At the tiger sanctuary we stay in simple yet comfortable cottages in restored historical buildings.
+At the tiger sanctuary we stay in a luxury lodge located within the tiger reserve.
 In Sabi Sands we stay in Londolozi, one of the most exclusive lodges in the park.
 However, the beautiful lodge, gorgeous rooms and delicious food is not the reason we stay here… Londolozi simply offers the best photographic opportunities to get spectacular leopards shots.

 TIGERS IN AFRICA

 Tigers are indigenous to Asia and there are many companies that offer photo tours to India, where they visit parks like Bandhavgarh and Ranthambore.
 But chances of you actually seeing a tiger are small, and seeing one in good photography conditions are even smaller.
 Unfortunately, chances of seeing a tiger in the wild are diminishing further every year, as tiger conservation on the Asian continent does not seem to be very successful.
 Numbers are decreasing rapidly and necessary measures, like properly fencing the national parks, are not taken.

 From my own experience I can tell you how frustrating it can be to photograph tigers.
 Early 2012 I was on assignment for National Geographic Traveler in Bandhavgarh and Ranthambore.
 I was there for a week to shoot for an article on tiger safaris, and only on my very last game drive did we see a tiger.
 One tiger.
 After sunset.
 On the road.
 Hardly the ideal conditions for a good shot.